th92rodr/ecoleta/server/readme.md

 npm run knex:seed
 ```

-- Start the server:
+- Start the API:

-The server will be running on port `3333`.

 ```
 npm start
 ```

+The API will be running on PORT `3333`.

-## API Routes
+## API Endpoints

 - GET on `/items`: